Go with the flow -- or flee: Burners split over mud tactics

 Attendees stomp around with clumps of dried mud clinging to their feet -- some trade advice on how to rig plastic trash bags and socks into makeshift boots -- while others go barefoot.

-With their usual art installations and other entertainment canceled -- including the festival's namesake event, the burning of a 40-foot effigy known as "the Man" -- burners make jokes to try to cheer each other up despite the desperate circumstances.
+With their usual art installations and other entertainment canceled -- and the festival's namesake event, the burning of a 40-foot effigy known as "the Man" postponed -- burners made jokes to try to cheer each other up despite the desperate circumstances.

 "Rain is a blessing in disguise low-key," Hatcher said, "because we're talking to so many people, and we're forced to slow down."